astropy/astropy/docs/development/workflow/virtual_pythons.rst

 Python virtual environments
 ***************************

-If you plan to do regular work on astropy you should do your development in a Python virtual environment.
-Conceptually a virtual environment is a duplicate of the Python environment you normally work in with as many (or as few) of the packages from your default environment included in that virtual environment.
-It is sandboxed from your default Python environment in the sense that packages installed in the virtual environment do not affect your normal environment in any way.
+If you plan to do regular work on Astropy you should do your development in a Python virtual environment.
+Conceptually a virtual environment is a duplicate of the Python environment you normally work in, but sandboxed from your default Python environment in the sense that packages installed in the virtual environment do not affect your normal working environment in any way.
+This allows you to install, for example, a development version of Astropy and its dependencies without it conflicting with your day-to-day work with Astropy and other Python packages.

 .. note::

-    "Default Python environment" means whatever Python you are using when you log in; i.e. the default Python installation on your system, which is not in a Conda environment or virtualenv.
+    "Default Python environment" here means whatever Python you are using when you log in; i.e. the default Python installation on your system, which is not in a Conda environment or virtualenv.

+    More specifically, in UNIX-like platforms it creates a parallel root "prefix" with its own ``bin/``, ``lib/``, etc. directories.
+When you :ref:`activate <activate_env>` the virtual environment it places this ``bin/`` at the head of your ``$PATH`` environment variable.

+    This works similarly on Windows but the details depend on how you installed Python and whether or not you're using Anaconda.

 There are a few options for using virtual environments; the choice of method is dictated by the Python distribution you use: